Categories

 Wrapping things Up

 London is the third largest city in Europe and with a history stretching back to Roman times, it has an immense amount to offer its 30 million visitors a year.
 The Metropolis houses over 9 million people split across distinct neighbourhoods and residential areas.
 The diverse and vibrant city has a lot to offer in the way of British and international culture, world class cuisine, and rich history.
-And with new attractions popping up all the time, you would be hard pressed to see them all in a day, let alone a week or a month.
+And with new attractions popping up all the time, you would be hard pressed to see all the best places in London with kids in a day, let alone a week or a month.

 So, if you only have a day to spare, it might be an idea to take the kids on free walking tour of London, or possibly more exciting, an open top double decker bus tour which allows you to hop on and off at many of the attractions mentioned above.
-And if you’ve got a few more days to spare, you could explore some of the other notable attractions in London, such as the Tower of London (you need to allow at least a half day here), Madam Tussauds, St. Paul’s Cathedral and the Millennium Bridge, Piccadilly Circus, and Trafalgar Square with its famous statues and the National Gallery.
+And if you’ve got a few more days to spare, you could explore some of the other notable attractions in London, such as the Tower of London (you need to allow at least a half day here), Madame Tussauds, St. Paul’s Cathedral and the Millennium Bridge, Piccadilly Circus, and Trafalgar Square with its famous statues and the National Gallery.
 If you’re feeling more open to different non-English cultures, you’ll appreciate London’s many street markets offering artisan foods from around the world, London’s own Chinatown, as well as famous Brick Lane, which not only has the best curry houses in London but is also an ethnic, cultural, and artistic hub.
 Other places of interest include Covent Garden with its street performers and neighbouring Soho.
 There really are too many to mention here, but I am sure now you will understand now why London is one of the best places in England to visit!

 About Single Parents on Holiday: